+Post-Award Meetings

-Post-Award Meetings.
-Required Annual Post-Award Meetings typically take place in November.
+Annual Post-Award Meetings typically take place in November.
 This meeting is required for faculty with active projects and optional for those without active projects.
 In these discussions, the PI and GM review active projects and make plans to keep projects operationally and fiscally on track.
-PIs may request more frequent meetings with their GM throughout the year as desired to keep projects running smoothly.
+PIs may request more frequent meetings throughout the year as desired to keep projects running smoothly.

-Expensing to Grant Funding.
-The CPH Central Support Team serves at the initial point of contact for division- based faculty and staff for the following areas of expertise: Administrative and Events Support, Faculty Effort Support, Purchase and Travel Support, and Temporary Hire Support (including temporary research staff, Graduate Research Associates, Fellows, and Hourly Students).
-To initiate a request, college faculty, staff, and students email CPH-Support@osu.edu or complete a web form based on the request type.
+Expensing to Grant Funding

+The CPH Central Administrative Support team serves at the initial point of contact for division-based faculty and staff for the following areas of expertise: Payroll (Faculty, Staff and Students), Temporary Hires, Purchase and Travel, Administrative Assistance and Events, and Admissions and Graduate Associates or Fellows.

+To initiate a request, college faculty, staff, and students email CPH-Support@osu.edu using the relevant keyword(s) in the email subject line: Payroll, Hire, Purchase, Travel, Event or Reserve, GRA or GTA.

 University policies allow a maximum of two months off-duty salary from internal sources and a maximum of 2.5 months from external sources.
-Faculty with access to both internal and external sources of funding may fund up to three months of off-duty salary.
-Examples of sources of internal funds that could potentially be used for off-duty funding if budgeted and approved include the following: MOUs with other university units, seed grants, pilot programs, and gift funds.
+Faculty with access to both internal and external sources of funding may fund three months of off-duty salary.
+Examples of sources of internal funds that could potentially be used for off-duty funding if budgeted and approved include the following: MOUs with other university units, start-up funds, seed grants, pilot programs, and endowments.